A masterpiece of a game

 Groans and cheers ensued, followed by mentally exhausted but contented sighs.
 We surveyed the board, took some pictures of the ridiculous board state we had created, and universally agreed that we had just experienced something epic and wonderful.

 You guys…board games can be that.

 Inis is a game that makes me wonder if people, including many longtime gamers, truly know what board games are capable of.
-Yes, there’s combat, so it’s not in the Euro model.
-Yes, there are elements of passive-aggressive nastiness, so care bear gamers need not apply.
+Yes, there are elements of passive-aggressive nastiness and direct combat, so conflict-averse gamers need not apply.
 But it’s some of the most concentrated brilliance I’ve experienced in gaming or, indeed, in any hobby setting that promotes social interaction.

 That session detailed above came after previous rounds with equally tense overtures for the win.
 The moments I outlined weren’t the only tense or exciting ones; they were just the last ones in a brutal but calculated dance.
 And while I’d call that my best session of the game, it’s far from an outlier.
 Every game I’ve played – a number approaching 20 at this point – has produced numerous surprising and exciting moments.

 Let’s talk some details, because it isn’t just the tense moments, but the way the game masterfully constructs and supports them:

 - The base mechanic, the card draft and card plays to manipulate the board state, is simplicity itself.
 With 17 (21 in the expansion) cards, you’ll learn all the abilities quickly, and all are eminently intuitive and printed directly on the card.
 However, the ways they can interact are myriad and often surprising, giving the game immediate depth.